 At the Nike Boys Lacrosse Camp, our goal is to provide each camper with focused, intensive, position specific training sessions essential to improvement.
 We are committed to helping each camper become a better lacrosse player and we hope all participants leave camp having established new friendships and more passion for the game.

-- Complete Skills Camp for Boys Ages 8-18
+- High School and Youth Skills Camp for Boys Ages 8-18

 - Superior instruction